-The high-level idea for this data structure is to store a spanning forest for the input graph G using an Euler-Tour tree.
-With this idea alone, we see that we can answer connectivity queries by checking if both input nodes are in the same tree.
+The high-level idea for this data structure is to store a spanning forest (one spanning tree for each connected component) for the input graph G using an Euler-Tour tree.
+With this idea alone, we see that we can answer connectivity queries by checking if both input nodes are in the same tree; this can be done by performing find root on each and seeing whether they are the same, since the root is a canonical name for a tree.
 An Insert(u, v) can be done by first checking if u and v are in the same tree, and if not adding (u, v) to the spanning forest.
 The problem with this approach is Delete(u, v), and in particular we cannot tell whether deleting (u, v) will disconnect u and v.
 To deal with deletes, we will modify our initial idea by hierarchically dividing G into $\log n$ subgraphs and then storing a minimum spanning forest for each subgraph.